 Learn Everything You Can About Your New Assignment, and Your New Location

 Ask lots of questions throughout every step of the process, as your travel staffing recruiter is there to help.
 Find out as much as you can about your new assignment, the facility and the location you’ll be heading to.
+Check out sites like City-Data and Neighborhood Scout to learn more about city characteristics.
 You may want to do some research online to find out what you’ll be able to do outside of work, such as popular attractions, nightlife, outdoor activities, and so on.
 Not only will you be more prepared, but it will get you excited about going.

 Thoroughly Read Your Contract